 December 21, 2020

-Our Okinawa Folktales Project with the Okinawa International University, Department of Japanese Language and Culture, now digital bookshelves that are open to the pubic.
+Our Okinawa Folktales Project with the Okinawa International University, Department of Japanese Language and Culture, now offers digital bookshelves that are open to the public.
 Please read more on our News and Events page.

 July 30, 2020

 Professor Akiko Mori (Office of Graduate School of Global Studies, Doshisha University) generously donated her publications 複数の旋律を聞く/Hearing the Voices in Polyphony: The lives of Okinawans who lived in South Sea Mandates from the 1920s to 1945 (2016) and はじまりの光景/Beginnings: The traces of Okinawans who migrated to South Sea Mandates in the 1930s (2017).

 Interview Series - Professor Natsu Onoda Power, Professor of Theater & Performing Studies, Department of Performing Arts, Georgetown University.
 Her next stage play is set on Okinawa.
 Read the full interview on News & Events.

 March 5, 2020

 The third Annual Okinawa Culture Day was held at Dance Studio, District House at GW, generously sponsored by the Okinawa Kai of Washington, D.C., and the GW Japanese Program.
 A karate demonstration was performed by Master Nestor Folta and Mr. Koichi Folta, along with the traditional Okinawan dance 'Eisaa' by Ms. Michie Beckford and Ms. Kyoko Denard.